ENDE25/DorkSeek/README.md

 - **After (after:)**
   Limits results to pages published after a specific date.
   Example: `after:01/01/2023` searches for pages after that date.

+- **_Exclude IA generated results option_**
+  Checking the box will exclude some typical terms found in AI-generated content.